 Continuing this tradition at each annual conference of the POD Network, the Bright Idea Awards were presented to participants who implemented creative ideas for the enhancement of teaching and learning and/or faculty development.
-In 2004 the name of the award was changed to the POD Innovation Award.
+In 2004, the name of the award was changed to the POD Innovation Award.
 Recipients are recognized at the Awards banquet and receive an engraved trophy.

 We encourage both new and experienced participants at the annual POD conference to submit an entry.
-We will notify finalists of the POD Innovation Award on or before Friday, September 25, 2015.
+We will notify finalists of the POD Innovation Award on or before Monday, October 8, 2019.

 To win the POD Innovation Award, at least one author listed on the innovation poster submission is required to:

-- attend the Friday evening banquet and awards ceremony.
+- Attend the Friday evening banquet and awards ceremony